DanielLimaDF/DLSimpleBannerView/README.md

 ## License

-DLSimpleURLAudioPlayer is available under the MIT license.
+DLSimpleBannerView is available under the MIT license.
 See the LICENSE file for more info.